Korchy/1d_slope_loop/README.md

 Version history
 -
+1.1.3
+- Added support of multi loops selected for QSlope

 1.1.2
 - Calculating angle not by whole loop length and asin(), but by length of its projection on XY plane and atan()